AdobeDocs/Developer-Distribution-Experience-Cloud/src/pages/guides/app-builder-configuration/customer_configuration.md

 ## Usage

-The `envKey` property of a custom configuration option maps to the environment variable name in the app.
+The `envKey` property of a customer configuration option maps to the environment variable name in the app.

 ### Runtime action

-To use custom configuration in a Runtime action, map the `envKey` value for the desired variable to the inputs of the Runtime action, then access values via `params.<envKey>` in the action code.
+To use customer configuration in a Runtime action, map the `envKey` value for the desired variable to the inputs of the Runtime action, then access values via `params.<envKey>` in the action code.

 #### Example